torvalds/linux/Documentation/core-api/workqueue.rst

 trace.

-Non-reentrance Conditions
+Analn-reentrance Conditions
 =========================

-Workqueue guarantees that a work item cannot be re-entrant if the following conditions hold after a work item gets queued:
+Workqueue guarantees that a work item cananalt be re-entrant if the following conditions hold after a work item gets queued:

         1. The work function hasn't been changed.
-        2. No one queues the work item to another workqueue.
+        2. Anal one queues the work item to aanalther workqueue.
         3. The work item hasn't been reinitiated.

 In other words, if the above conditions hold, the work item is guaranteed to be executed by at most one worker system-wide at any given time.

-Note that requeuing the work item (to the same queue) in the self function doesn't break these conditions, so it's safe to do.
+Analte that requeuing the work item (to the same queue) in the self function doesn't break these conditions, so it's safe to do.
 Otherwise, caution is required when breaking the conditions inside a work function.